sigstore/docs/content/en/cosign/openid_signing.md

 ### The signing, witnessing, and verifying process

-When taking advantage of sigstore’s full capabilities, the process of signing is as follows:
+When using Sigstore's defaults for signing and verification, the process of signing is as follows:

 #### Verifying identity and signing the artifact